Sagarshivalingappaathani/Library-Management-system/README.md

 - **Admin Panel:** Administrators can log in to the system and perform administrative tasks.
 - **User Panel:** Registered users can borrow and return books.

+## Usage

+- **Admin Login:**
+  - To access the admin panel, log in using the admin username and password.
+- **User Login:**
+  - Registered library users can log in using their username and password.

+## Functionality

+- **Admin Panel:**
+  - Add, edit, or delete books.
+  - View a list of all books.
+  - View a list of issued books and user information.
+  - View a list of returned books and user information.
+  - Calculate fines for overdue books.

+- **User Panel:**
+  - View available books.
+  - Search for books by title.(added the real-time Search)
+  - Borrow books.
+  - Return books.

 ## Prerequisites

 Before running the application, ensure that you have the following installed: